groupvine/gv-doc/6-delivery/1-delivMissing.md

 There are a number of reasons why members may not be receiving your emails.
 To begin the process of diagnosing why users are not receiving your emails, please do the following:

-Click on View email archive from your home page.
+Click on View email archive from your **Home** page.
 Locate an email you have previously sent and click on its Stats icon ().
-On the Recipient Information page you can click to see delivery failures and delays.
+On the **Recipient Information** page you can click to see delivery failures and delays.
 The two errors that are possible are “Bounced” and “Delayed”.

 After you have completed the above steps please identify which scenarios match your current situation and scroll down to get answers.